Stateful Capabilities

 to.set(to.get + from.get)

-Here, from is implicitly read-only, and to's type has capture set cap.
+Here, from is implicitly read-only, and to's type has capture set any.
 I.e. with explicit capture sets this would read:

 In other words, the explicit ^ indicates where state changes can happen.